This year, we’re taking a “hybrid” approach to Share Your Christmas (gifts as well as contributions), so you have two ways to participate:

 Ronald McDonald House

 Animal Protection Society of Durham (APS) has been helping animals in our community since 1970 as a leader in building lifelong bonds between people and animals through education, community outreach and providing care for animals in need.
-APS relies on donations from caring individuals and businesses to feed, shelter and provide medical attention for nearly 5,000 stray, surrendered, abandoned, abused and neglected animals each year.
-Donate items from their wish list, or donate cash.
+APS relies on donations from caring individuals and businesses to feed, shelter and provide medical attention for thousands of stray, surrendered, abandoned, abused and neglected animals each year.